superlinear-ai/raglite/README.md

 documents = [chunk_span.document for chunk_span in chunk_spans]
 ```

-#### 3.3 Advanced RAG pipeline

 > [!TIP]
 > 🥇 Reranking can significantly improve the output quality of a RAG application.
 To add reranking to your application: first search for a larger set of 20 relevant chunks, then rerank them with a [rerankers](https://github.com/AnswerDotAI/rerankers) reranker, and finally keep the top 5 chunks.

-In addition to the basic RAG pipeline, RAGLite also offers more advanced control over the pipeline.
-A full pipeline consists of several steps:
+RAGLite also offers more advanced control over the individual steps of a full RAG pipeline:

 1. Searching for relevant chunks with keyword, vector, or hybrid search
 2. Retrieving the chunks from the database